 Causes of the Berlin Crisis

-Following World War II, Germany was divided into four zones, each controlled by the respective Allied powers: the United States, the Soviet Union, Great Britain, and France.
-The capital city of Berlin, located in Soviet-controlled East Germany, was also divided into four sectors.
+Following World War II, Germany was divided into four zones, each controlled by the respective Allied powers: The primary powers involved in the conflict were; the United States, The Soviet Union, Great Britain, and France.
+Soviet-controlled East Germany also had the same division of the capital city

 The Berlin Airlift